yetulaxman/linux-2/_tutorials/02d-sharing-images.md

 ```bash
  docker push your-dockerhub-user-name/repo-name[:tag]
 ```
 Once the push  to repository is successfull, your image is now available for everyone to use.
-Go to your profile page on the DockerHub and you should see your new repository listed [here](https://hub.docker.com/repos/u/<username>).
+Go to your profile page on the DockerHub and you should see your new docker image on dockerhub

+*Summary*: In this section we have explored two ways of sharing a docker image with rest of the world in the following two ways: 1) tarball approach and 2)dockerhub approach.
+Dockerhub approach is preferred approach and usually involves providing good documentation including dockerfile.